 Activities: Just look at all the discounts we could take advantage of by staying in the Strobl area!
-Lakeside bathing, water ski, mountain cable car, bike hires and especially the Gschwendt summer toboggan!
-We didn’t have time to take a ride in it, but I highly recommend it, it looks awesome on youtube!!
-We went on the Sommerrodelbahn Keltenblitz in Hallein, a similar ride, but on tracks instead of a toboggan and it was one of the greatest experiences of our trip!
+I recommend especially the Gschwendt summer toboggan!
+We didn’t have time to take a ride in it, instead we went on the Sommerrodelbahn Keltenblitz in Hallein, a similar ride but on tracks instead of a toboggan, and it was one of the greatest experiences of our trip!

 And these are just activities you can do around Strobl.
 But there are many more in the area.
-You have Salzburg nearby, you have to spend at least one day there.
-You have all the lakes around, with pretty little mountain towns.
+You have Salzburg nearby, all the lakes around, with pretty little mountain towns.
 Most notably Hallstatt, one of the most charming towns in the world (that’s my humble opinion, but I’m sure it’s true)!
 We also went up the Dachstein mountain to the stairway to nothingness and the suspension bridge at 3000m high.
 And we took a ride on the Grossglockner Hochalpenstrasse, an amazing driving road.